 What is a DWI?

 If you have been drinking or doing drugs at all, the safest plan is not to drive.
 If you are away from home, choose one of your friends to stay sober and be the driver or consider calling an Uber, Lyft, or taxi to bring you back to campus or to your apartment.
 Many colleges also offer shuttle services, and big cities offer late-night public transportation.
-In the United States, 27 people die every day in or as a result of injuries incurred during drunk driving accidents.
-In 2013, nearly 10,000 people died and nearly 300,000 people were injured in drunk driving accidents.
+In the United States, 29 people die every day in or as a result of injuries incurred during drunk driving accidents.
+In 2016, over 10,000 people died and nearly 300,000 people were injured in drunk driving accidents.
 Your life, the lives of your friends, and the lives of strangers are not worth the “convenience” of driving under the influence.

 What if I have a friend in need of medical attention but I’m underage and have been drinking?